google/zetasql/docs/query-syntax.md

 <a id="inner_join"></a>

-An `INNER JOIN`, or simply `JOIN`, effectively calculates the Cartesian product of the two `from_item`s and discards all rows that do not meet the join condition. _Effectively_ means that it is possible to implement an `INNER JOIN` without actually calculating the Cartesian product.
+An `INNER JOIN`, or simply `JOIN`, effectively calculates the Cartesian product of the two `from_item`s and discards all rows that don't meet the join condition. _Effectively_ means that it is possible to implement an `INNER JOIN` without actually calculating the Cartesian product.